elgthedev/Basements/Thunderstor_Release/README.md

 ## Features
 - Adds a new item to the misc tab in the hammer build menu, "Basement".
-- Costs 100 stone, 100 wood, and requires a nearby stonecutting table.
+- Costs 200 stone, 100 wood by default, and requires a nearby stonecutting table.
 - Place basements within basements (up to 5 times).
 - Personalize your basement with unrestricted building inside.